 Experts at JR Pool Plastering & Texas Gunite Ltd. can help you with a wide of services we offer; these include:

-Replastering a pool can take a few days to a few weeks; it all depends on the size and complexity of the pool.
+Replastering a pool can take a few days to a few weeks, depending on its size and complexity.
 Different designs and measurements affect the amount of work that has to be done.
+The first step is removing the old plaster and pouring in the new plaster.

-After the plaster has cured and hardened, the rough surfaces should then be smoothed out, and the finishing touches should be applied.
+Pouring the new plaster should be followed by some time to let the plaster cure and harden.
+After the plaster has cured and hardened, the rough surfaces should be smoothed out, and the finishing touches should be applied.
 This allows the plaster to shine to its fullest potential after being refilled.

 Webster, TX Swimming Pool Resurfacing services are important for a pool’s durability.